its-kaushik/Nasa-Mission-Control-Project/README.md

 ### 1. Introduction

-It is a full stack web application made using the MERN Stack.
+- It is a full stack web application made using the MERN Stack.
-It has the functionality to schedule a launch
-,show upcoming and historical launches and also cancel a scheduled launch.
+- It has the functionality to schedule a launch, show upcoming and historical launches and also cancel a scheduled launch.
-It also has implementation of authentication Authorisation using OAuth and JWT.
+- It also has implementation of authentication Authorisation using OAuth and JWT.
-I have used Jest to do Api testing.
+- I have used Jest to do Api testing.

 ### 2. Installation